2729StormRobotics/Tabula/README.md

 [![SonarCloud Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=Tabula&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=Tabula)
 [![SonarCloud Code Smells](https://sonarcloud.io/api/project_badges/measure?project=Tabula&metric=code_smells)](https://sonarcloud.io/dashboard?id=Tabula)

 STORM Dashboard is team 2729's implementation of FRCDashboard.
-Some changes have been made to the overall structure in an overall attempt to make the dashboard more accessible to newer teams or students that don't know JavaScript/HTML.
+Some changes have been made to the overall structure in an attempt to make the dashboard more accessible to newer teams or students that don't know JavaScript/HTML.

 ## Setup and Build